 Lucene Linguistics

-Lucene Linguistics is a custom linguistics implementation on to of the Apache Lucene library.
-It allows to provide a Lucene analyzer to handle text processing for a language with an optional variation per stemming mode.
+Lucene Linguistics is a custom linguistics implementation of the Apache Lucene library.
+It provides a Lucene analyzer to handle text processing for a language with an optional variation per stemming mode.

 Check sample apps to get started.

-A Lucene text analysis is a process of converting text into searchable tokens.
-The text analysis consists of a series of components applied on the text in order.
-The components are:
+Lucene text analysis is a process of converting text into searchable tokens.
+This text analysis consists of a series of components applied to the text in order:

 • CharFilters: transform the text before it is tokenized, while providing corrected character offsets to account for these modifications.